opendaylight/genius/docs/specs/specs-template.rst

 Assignee(s)
 -----------
 Who is implementing this feature?
-In case of multiple authors, designate a primary assigne and other contributors.
+In case of multiple authors, designate a primary assignee and other contributors.

 Primary assignee:
   <developer-a>